keystonejs/keystone/.changeset/swift-feet-heal.md

 '@keystone-next/keystone': minor
 ---

-Update Navigation component to show docs and playground links irrespective of authentication.
+Updated Navigation component to show docs and playground links irrespective of authentication.